18461271/precipitation-forecasting/README.md

 > To summarize, the RepeatVector is used as an adapter to fit the fixed-sized 2D output of the encoder to the direring length and 3D input expected by the decoder.
 The TimeDistributed wrapper allows the same output layer to be reused for each element in the output sequence. " *long short term memory networks with python*  P129
-6. Evaluation : feed the validation_x data to the trained model,  the general idea is to utilize cosine similarity to output the imagesId lists which have the shortest distances to the stored features,, and do the intersect_count with regards to ture image_id.
+6. Evaluation : feed the validation_x data to the trained model,  the general idea is to utilize cosine similarity to output the imagesId lists which have the shortest distances to the stored feature matrix, and do the intersect_count with regards to ture image_Ids.

 Reference: